Property Division Attorneys in Michigan

 Who Decides How Property Is Divided in a Divorce in Michigan?

-If you and your spouse can negotiate how to divide your property fairly, the judge will review your agreement to determine and agree if it is.
+If you and your spouse can negotiate how to divide your property fairly, the judge will review your property settlement agreement to determine and agree if it is.
 Another option is to divide your property through mediation.
 Mediation is where a neutral person helps you and your spouse settle your property division issues, and an experienced attorney can also help you with this process.
-If you and your spouse can’t come up with an agreement, the judge will decide for you.

 The judge will consider the following factors when deciding how to divide property: